Walter III of Caesarea: Breakout of civil war and the Sixth Crusade

 Walter III married Margaret, a sister of the ex-regent John of Ibelin and the regent of Cyprus, Philip.
-This brought him firmly into the Ibelin camp opposed to the influence of the queen's husband, the Emperor Frederick II.
-When the queen died in Italy on 25 April 1228, the Haute Cour (High Court) elected Walter and John to serve as c-bailiffs for the young king Conrad II, the emperor's son, but they refused.
+This brought him firmly into the Ibelin camp opposed to the influence of the queen's husband, the emperor Frederick II.
+When the queen died in Italy on 25 April 1228, the Haute Cour (High Court) elected Walter and John to serve as co-bailiffs for the young king Conrad II, the Emperor's son, but they refused.
 The honour instead went to Lord Balian of Sidon and Eudes de Montbéliard.
-According to the Gestes des Chiprois and Philip of Novara's history of Frederick's reign, Walter was one of the judges of the judicial duel between Amaury Barlais and Anceau de Brie, which took place in Cyprus before Frederick's arrival at the head of the Sixth Crusade.
+According to the Gestes des Chiprois and Philip of Novara's history of Frederick's reign, Walter was one of the judges of the judicial duel between Aimery Barlais and Anceau de Brie, which took place in Cyprus before Frederick's arrival at the head of the Sixth Crusade.

-After Frederick's arrival, he held a banquet in Limassol on Cyprus, where Walter was present when the emperor demanded that John of Ibelin surrender the bailliage of the kingdom.
-This was the spark which ignited the so-called War of the Lombards, a series of intermittent civil wars between those of the local baronage who sided with the Ibelins and those who sided with the Italians (i.e., Lombards) who followed Frederick to Cyprus.
-Only after a truce was arranged between the emperor and John, was the former able to continue his journey to Palestine.
+After Frederick's arrival, he held a banquet in Limassol on Cyprus, where Walter was present when the Emperor demanded that John of Ibelin surrender the bailliage of the kingdom.
+This was the spark which ignited the War of the Lombards, a series of intermittent civil wars between those of the local baronage who sided with the Ibelins and those who sided with the Italians (i.e., Lombards) who followed Frederick to Cyprus.
+Only after a truce was arranged between the Emperor and John, was the former able to continue his journey to Palestine.
 Walter accompanied him and witnessed one of his charters in Acre in April 1229.
 He took possession of Caesarea again after Frederick signed the Treaty of Jaffa with Egypt on 11 February 1229.
 When war broke out on Cyprus again, he returned to fight for the Ibelins and died at the Battle of Nicosia on 24 June.